atks/CAVS-pipelines/readme.md

+This repository contains various scripts used for analysis in CAVS

 aphcbc    - scripts pertaining to APHC Bonding Committee cavspipes - internal major pipelines for CAVS cleanup   - cleanup scripts for network drives